Emelle, Alabama: Economic background

-Emelle is located in the Black Belt soil region in Alabama.
+Emelle is located in the Black Belt region in Alabama.
 During the Civil War, this city played a large role in Alabama’s cotton plantation economy and about half of the residents were slaves.
 Cotton production kept the Black population in poverty and continued their dependence on the white man.
 The Civil Rights Act of 1964 brought changes to Emelle, and Blacks were elected to public office in 1978.
 Soon the economy began to change as government and business elites were the main people affecting land-use decisions.
 A general theme arose of polluting industries coming into poor minority communities where local community leaders had no input.
 The environmental risks were traded for jobs.
 Key local leaders supported Chemical Waste Management, as the counties budgets were increased $5.00 for every ton of waste buried in the county.
 Once up and running, the dump has had many problems such as on-site fires, water contamination, environmental violations, dumping without permits, and unauthorized acceptance of dioxins.